2023 Board of Directors Candidates will be presented to members after the conclusion of our Open Call for Nominations process.

 - Create opportunities for (ISC)².

-- Have a commitment from his or her employer to support the time off from work required to support this commitment.
+- Have a commitment from their employer to support the time off from work required to support this commitment.

 - Have a willingness to cultivate and recruit future Board members and other volunteers.